tjhorner/bizcard/docs/flashing.md

 ## Building the Default Firmware

-A good place to start is with the firmware that comes pre-flashed on the board, since it was designed to be used as a template for custom firmware.
+Included in this repository is a template for custom firmware, with everything all set up and ready to go specifically for this board.

 There are a few prequisites you need before we begin: